scalajeremy/Jekyll-workshop/6_action.md

 Pages works exactly like post, but they have another purpose.
 Being some content that don't need to look like a news.
 More like a team page or a contact one.

-To add one, you can add a file to the root folder or do it with Jekyll-admin
+To add one, you can add a file to the root folder or do it with Jekyll-admin.

 The most important thing to never forget when creating a file in Jekyll-admin or by yourself, is to put the layout.